mtyszkiewicz/diplodoc/README.md

 <img src="./diplodoc-client/public/diplodocus.png">

-# Diplodoc is a document editor
-Diplodoc is a collaborative text document editor created to solidify our academic knowledge and demonstrate the fundamentals of asynchronous applications.

-The solution features a client-server architecture, utilizing the Svelte JavaScript framework for the client and Python for the server.
-The server handles basic locking mechanisms and manages the event loop, ensuring smooth operation.
-Communication between the front-end and server is achieved through the exchange of serialized messages via WebSockets, enabling a basic level of asynchronous interaction between the components.
+A collaborative document editor with real-time synchronization built as an academic project.
+The app implements Conflict-free Replicated Data Types (CRDTs) along with custom locking mechanisms and event loop.
+Built with Svelte for the frontend and Python for the backend, communicating via WebSockets.

 # Setup